SMAPPNYU/bluesky-feed-ts/README.md

 ## Content filtering

-The `isAboutScala` function defined in [src/scala/index.ts](src/scala/index.ts) decides if content should be saved to database.
+The `isPolitical` function defined in [src/bridging/index.ts](src/bridging/index.ts) decides if content should be saved to database.

 ## Feed generation algorithm

-You can find the algorithm generating the feed in [src/algos/scala-feed.ts](src/algos/scala-feed.ts).
+You can find the algorithm generating the feed in [src/algos/bridging-feed.ts](src/algos/bridging-feed.ts).
 It simply fetches all known records from database sorted by indexing time, there's no sophisticated logic involved.